"Strengthening the Nuclear Nonproliferation Regime: A Blueprint for Progress"

 |

-| Bush Delivers State of Union Address 2008
+| Obama Delivers State of Union Address

 The U.S. Constitution requires that the president report to Congress "from time to time" on the "State of the Union."
 This constitutional requirement has evolved into the president's annual State of the Union address, which now serves several purposes.
 The speech reports on the condition of the United States both domestically and internationally, recommends a legislative agenda for the coming year and gives the president the opportunity to convey personally his vision for the nation.